vmware/terraform-provider-vcfa/TROUBLESHOOTING.md

 ### Terraform native logging

 Terraform itself, independently of the provider plugin being used, has some debugging options that can enable additional logging.
-They are documented in [Terraform page][terraform-debugging].
+They are documented in [Terraform debugging page][terraform-debugging].

 ### Provider version constraints